pwt/docker-airconnect-arm/README.md

 This project provides a Docker container version of the excellent AirConnect [1] utility, suitable for use on a Raspberry Pi, and focused on Sonos speakers.
 It starts the `airupnp-arm` service to enable AirPlay for any and all Sonos speakers and devices.
 The service is configured to exclude Sonos players that have native AirPlay 2 capability, preventing duplicate AirPlay entries.

+Optionally, the container uses a modified version of the `airupnp-arm` binary that improves performance with Apple Music and iTunes.
+See the discussion of the `SUPPRESS _FLUSH` option below.

-It has been tested on the following Raspberry Pi models:
+The image has been tested on the following Raspberry Pi models:

 * Raspberry Pi 3 Model B Rev 1.2 (a02082)
 * Raspberry Pi 3 Model B Plus Rev 1.3 (a020d3)